 When its elements are established, this statute imposes absolute liability upon the dog owner.
 Seim v.
 Garavalia, 306 N.W.2d 806, 812 (Minn.
 1981).
 Neither common-law affirmative defenses nor statutory comparative fault are available to a dog owner or keeper under the statute.
 It makes no difference that the dog owner may have used reasonable care; negligence is irrelevant.

-- They seem to indicate there could be comparative fault on the part of our client’s parents for leaving him in the house, despite the clear language of the statute and no evidence that they knew there were dogs in the house or that the dogs might be let out of the bedroom.
+- They seemed to indicate there could be comparative fault on the part of our client’s parents for leaving him in the house.
+However the clear language of the statute does not allow this as a defense.
+Further, they didn’t say how our five year-old would even have done anything wrong.

-- They have indicated they could raise a provocation defense because our client “put his face too close to Callie” after Callie jumped on the couch, or because he reached out to touch Callie.
-The police report states that the other boy told the officer that after Callie jumped on the couch, he leaned down and was near an area dogs wouldn’t like, and that our appeared to try to pet or hug the dog on its side.
-There are many cases holding that this scenario does not rise to the level of provocation, and our top dog bite lawyer ultimately prevailed on this issue on summary judgment.
-At the same time, however, it was tempting to let them raise this argument to a jury and have them try to explain how a very cute five year old boy sitting peacefully on a couch is at fault for having his face too close to the dog that jumped up next to him and then bit him.
+- They have indicated they could raise a provocation defense because our client “put his face too close to Callie.”
+The police report states that the other boy told the officer that after Callie jumped on the couch, our client leaned down and was near an area dogs wouldn’t like.
+However, there are many cases holding that this scenario does not rise to the level of provocation.
+Our top dog bite lawyer ultimately prevailed on this issue on summary judgment.
+Although, it was tempting to let them raise this argument to a jury and have them try to explain how a very cute five year old boy sitting peacefully on a couch is at fault for having his face too close to the dog that jumped up next to him and then bit him.

-- They have also indicated that the dog owner is not negligent because she did not know that our client stayed in the house when everyone else went outside.
-We were not sure if this was a trespass defense against the five year old boy who was invited into the house and then neither he nor his parents were told he had to leave.
-Either way, our dog bite lawyer again obtained a grant of summary judgment from the MN court.
+- They also indicated that the friend dog owner is not negligent because she did not know that our client stayed in the house when everyone else went outside.
+We were not sure if this was a trespass defense against the five year old boy who was invited into the house.
+However, neither he nor his parents were ever told he had to leave.
+The court dismissed that defense as well.